UzonnaA/Card-Game-Selenium/README.md

 - Simulates a turn-based multiplayer card game, complete with drawing, playing, and managing cards.
 - The game runs interactively in the browser, letting players take turns and update stats in real time.
 - The backend handles all the logic and game flow
-- The frontend presents it cleanly using just HTML/CSS/JavaScript.
+- The frontend presents it cleanly using HTML/CSS/JavaScript.

 ### 🧪 Automated Testing with Selenium
 - The app includes a custom **Selenium test suite** that mimics how a real user would play.
-- Tests cover the full game cycle—from initialization and card events to player decisions and win conditions.
+- Tests cover the full game cycle, including initialization and card events to player decisions and win conditions.
 - Great for showing end-to-end automation and UI validation.

 ### 🌐 Backend (Spring Boot)